-NEW ALBUM 'OTHER PEOPLE'S LIVES' - NEW SINGLE 'LOSE IT'
+NEW ALBUM 'OTHER PEOPLE'S LIVES' - NEW SINGLE 'THE FAMILY BUSINESS'

 Stats' debut album, Other People’s Lives, will be be released on on Memphis Industries on February 15th 2019.
-Check out the brand new single Lose It below:
+Check out the Lose It and the new single The Family Business below:

 See Stats in the flesh in 2019 as follows: